Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Yes

-The UltraMax can fit in the cooling section of most fridges, though it may require removing one shelf to make up vertical space if the fridge is small.
-The dispenser has an easy-to-use spigot and a filter replacement indicator that works on both filter types it is compatible with—the Standard and Elite.
+The UltraMax can fit in the main section of most fridges, though it may require removing a shelf to make up vertical space in a small refrigerator.
+The dispenser has an easy-to-use spigot and a filter replacement indicator that works on both compatible filter types—the Standard and Elite.

 Gloved hand holding the Brita Elite filter